Green Fingered Gods and Goddesses

-There are numerous walks both in the gardens and around the periphery, where you are allowed to be accompanied by your trusted hound.
+There are numerous walks both in the gardens and around the periphery.
 You can also take the bus or drive to Trelissick.

 There are the most spectacular views from the house and grounds towards the sea river estuary of the Carrick Roads, Pendennis and st Mawes Castles can be spotted on the distant headlands.
 Quite breath-taking.

 There is free parking and entry for National Trust members.

 The Café is excellent with both alfresco and inside seating in the converted out buildings.

 The National Trust Shop and nursery are very good value and have an excellent range of local produce and products.
 There is a superb art gallery and an extraordinary second hand book shop next to the café.
 A really splendid day out.
 They have events throughout the year but a favourite is Christmas when the house is decorated throughout.
 There are guided tours each day of the house and areas that cannot normally be accessed.
 Be sure to reserve your space when paying your entrance fee.
 Free entry to National Trust members.

 Trelissik Gardens – King Harry – TR3 6QL.
 Telephone: 01872 862090 Website: – www.nationaltrust.org.uk

 On the Roseland Peninsular tucked away on the south coast is a sight for sore eyes, the wondrous Caerhays Castle and Estate.